Lawyer Profile Detail

 Brandon Kain is a partner in our Litigation Group in Toronto.
 His practice focuses on commercial litigation, class actions and regulatory/administrative law, with a particular emphasis upon written advocacy and opinions.

 Mr. Kain has been counsel in 5 civil appeals before the Supreme Court of Canada, where he has acted for both appellants and respondents.
-He has also appeared as counsel before the Federal Court of Appeal, the Federal Court, the Ontario Divisional Court, the Ontario Superior Court of Justice, the British Columbia Supreme Court and in commercial arbitrations, and has made oral submissions in appeals, complex motions and on judicial review.
+He has also appeared as counsel before the Federal Court of Appeal, the Federal Court, the Ontario Divisional Court, the Ontario Superior Court of Justice, the British Columbia Court of Appeal, the British Columbia Supreme Court and in commercial arbitrations, and has made oral submissions in appeals, complex motions and on judicial review.

 Mr. Kain is co-founder of our National Appellate Litigation Group, and is the editor-in-chief of its award winning blog, Canadian Appeals Monitor.
 He is also a contributing author of Defending Class Actions in Canada, published by CCH, and has written or co-written articles in the Canadian Bar Review, Canadian Business Law Journal, Supreme Court Law Review, Annual Review of Civil Litigation and Banking and Finance Law Review.
 His publications have been cited by the Supreme Court of Canada in the areas of contract law and the economic torts.